 Working in tandem with union locals in various cities, the MPTF places music in the schools, with priority given to music that enhances education and affords students an opportunity to enjoy live music and interact with professional musicians.

 Music industry veteran Dan Beck, Trustee of the Music Performance Trust Fund has taken stewardship over the Fund and its commitment to the cause of free live musical performances, inspiring millions and culturally enriching communities throughout the U.S. and Canada.

-Dan serves as Trustee of the MPTF.
+Dan has been serving as Trustee of the MPTF for over 10 years.
 He brings a lifetime of music business experience to maintaining the goals and efforts of our mission statement.

-Al is our Director of Finance and handles many day-to-day operations as well as accounting, and oversees our various auditing initiatives.
+Al is our Director of Finance and has spearheaded all finances for the MPTF for over 10 years.
+He handles grant payments, many day-to-day operations, accounting, and oversees our various auditing initiatives.

 Samantha has been an integral member of our grant management team for over 25 years.
 She shares the workload of reviewing grant applications, maintaining communications with the AFM locals, and assuring that our programs are carried out properly and efficiently.

 Natty is our Manager of Marketing Services.
 She oversees live stream grants, heads up the Music Family and Music’s Future Scholarship initiatives, and administers our social media accounts.